Multiplexer: Bi-directional multiplexers

 Bi-directional multiplexers are built using analog switches or transmission gates controlled by the select pins.
-This allows the roles of input and output to be swapped so that a bi-directional multiplexer can function both as a demultiplexer and multiplexer.
+This allows the roles of input and output to be swapped so that a bi-directional multiplexer can function both as a demultiplexer and a multiplexer.

 Multiplexers as PLDs

-Multiplexers can also be used as programmable logic devices, to implement Boolean functions.
+Multiplexers can also be used as programmable logic devices to implement Boolean functions.
 Any Boolean function of n variables and one result can be implemented with a multiplexer with n selector inputs.
 The variables are connected to the selector inputs, and the function result, 0 or 1, for each possible combination of selector inputs is connected to the corresponding data input.
 If one of the variables (for example, D) is also available inverted, a multiplexer with n−1 selector inputs is sufficient; the data inputs are connected to 0, 1, D, or ~D, according to the desired output for each combination of the selector inputs.